There are lots of things you can do to stay healthy whilst your usual activities/routine are disrupted.

 - try to get into the habit of spending some time outside each day (especially if working from home or work shifts).
 Daylight helps with Vitamin D, benefits your eyesight and helps your body produce and regulate both serotonin and melatonin, key neurotransmitters behind mood and sleep

-- wrap up warm, make a hot drink and go for a walk.
-Although colder, winter is still a good time to go for a quiet coastal or sheltered woodland walk and enjoy the island’s scenery
+- go for a quiet coastal or sheltered woodland walk and enjoy the Island's scenery

 - make time to virtually socialise or speak over the phone with friends and family.
-Winter can be a lonely time of the year especially if you are used to seeing people in person or live alone.
-Consider calling people who may be lonelier than others this time of year and use the time you would normally spend face to face to talk over the phone instead
+Consider calling people who may be lonelier than others this time of year and use the time you would normally spend face-to-face to talk over the phone instead

 - develop a routine and set short achievable goals.
 Keeping busy with meaningful activities helps to pass the time, alleviate boredom and gives a sense of purpose and achievement